bambielli/bambielli.github.io/_posts/2017-08-13-es6-fundamentals-for-react-applications.md

 title:  "ES6 Fundamentals for React Applications"
 date:   2017-08-13 21:48:00
 category: post
-tags: [teaching, presentation, react, javascript, es6, spread-operator, destructuring-assignment, let, const, transpile, arrow-functions, template-strings, template-literals, class]
+tags: [teaching, presentation, react, javascript, es6, spread-operator, destructuring-assignment, let, const, transpile, arrow-functions, template-strings, template-literals, class, functional-programming]
 ---

 Don't worry about learning all of the new features introduced in the ES6 spec, **just focus on these core ones that are used most frequently in React codebases!**